Quantcast

 Print Friendly and PDF

-It’s time to take a deep breath.
 We are on a giant ball spinning in space and sometimes it is a place of incredible beauty.
-Everything is moving, the air, the oceans, even the ground beneath us.
+Everything is in constant motion—the air, the oceans, even the ground beneath us.
 It forms incredible patterns.
-Let’s step away from the scare headlines and enjoy the splendor of the Earth we live on.
+Let’s step away from the scary headlines and enjoy the wonder of our oceans.

 The video is a moment of quiet beauty.
 It shows the wonder of a living world.